Video Game / Rokko Chan

 - Power Copying: Wouldn't be a Mega Man fangame without it!

-- Retraux: Rokko Chan generally follows the graphics style and sprite/tile limitations of a NES/Famicom game, though there are several liberties taken with the style, such at 16x16 tile cells that contain more than three colors (not including the "common color" treated as transparency), large sprites that would otherwise make an NES game flicker (like Forest Man's boulder and the flying eagles in Jet Man's stage), and complex sprite rotation (such as the vines in Forest Man's stage, the gravity-changing area in Rolling Man's stage, and Jet Man's Jet Missile).
+- Retraux: Rokko Chan generally follows the graphics style and sprite/tile limitations of a NES/Famicom game, though there are several liberties taken with the style, such at 16x16 tile cells that contain more than three colors (not including the "common color" treated as transparency), large sprites that would otherwise make an NES game flicker (like Forest Man's boulder and the flying eagles in Jet Man's stage), and complex sprite rotation (such as the vines in Forest Man's stage, the gravity-changing areas in Rolling Man's stage, and Jet Man's Jet Missile).

 - Robot Girl: The title character, and the fortress duo boss Fransiska and Lancea.